 You will be assessed using a combination of formats.
 These include:

-- Examinations will assess your immediate response to a set of unseen problems
+- Examinations which will assess your immediate response to a set of unseen problems

-- Assignments will assess your response to in-depth problems and challenges
+- Assignments which will assess your response to a larger problem

-- Practical tests in acoustics laboratories will assess your ability to apply appropriate skills to a problem
+- Practical tests in acoustics laboratories which will assess your ability to apply appropriate skills to a problem

 School of Science, Engineering and Environment